YingLiu4203/old-dev-blog/_posts/2016-11-01-vuejs-first-touch.md

 In root Vue instance, when use `el` option without `template`, the selected element with existing content will be compiled and mounted.
 Because the content is available after the HTML is parsed and normalized, there are some restrictions in its syntax.
 Using template inside `.vue` Components doesn't have the restrictions.

 ### 3.2.
 Component `data`
-According to https://vuejs.org/v2/api/#data, the data property of a Vue instance can be an object (ok for the root Vue instance) or a function.
+According to https://vuejs.org/v2/api/#data, the `data` property of a Vue instance can be an object (only for the root Vue instance) or a function.
 In a component definition, the value MUST be a funciton that returns the initial object.
 The component will ignore the data option if it is not a funciton.
 When an instance is created from the component defintion, the data function should return a fresh copy of an initial object.

 The data object will be converted into a "reactive" one with its properties rewritten as getters/setters when an instance is created.
 The data object can be access as `vm.$data` and all its properties are proxied as vm propertie, therefore `vm.$data.myProp` is the same as `vm.myProp`.